 This company has sought to extract what might be called a crossover ruleset, from among the earlier revisions of Dungeons & Dragons, giving more condensed rules (a fairly straigtforward complete game, with a great deal of tabular addenda - which is what D&D is all about).
 This is a link to a download site for their free Labyrinth Lord compendium in .pdf format: goblinoidgames.com/labyrinthlord.html.

 Here's a module for these rules, incorporating a bit more of the typically expected programmed decision making: gwlX1.txt.

-And an extreme simplification of a D&D- style paper & pencil ruleset, appropriate for Tolkienesque roleplay, being particularly intended for use as a rules- light vehicle introducing that author's First Age settings (the resistance of imposed supernatural influences) is in preparation under: msqG5.html.
+And an extreme simplification of a D&D- style paper & pencil ruleset, appropriate for Tolkienesque roleplay, being particularly intended for use as a rules- light vehicle introducing that author's First Age settings (operations in resistance to imposed supernatural influences: the Curse) is in preparation under: msqG5.html.